 This property links a particular instance of E72 Legal Object to the instances of E30 Right to which it is subject.

 The Right is held by an E39 Actor as described by P75 possesses (is possessed by).

-Beatles back catalogue (E72) is subject to reproduction right on Beatles back catalogue (E30) (Raga, 2016)
+• The Beatles back catalogue (E89) is subject to reproduction right on the Beatles back catalogue (E30).
+(Raga, 2016)